-· Check the liquid in the Pen (See Figure .
-TRESIBA® should look clear and colorless.
+• Check the liquid in the Pen (See Figure C), TRESIBA® should look clear and colorless.
 Do not use it if it looks cloudy or colored.

-- · Select a new needle. - · Pull off the paper tab from the outer needle cap (See Figure D).
+- · Select a new needle.
+Pull off the paper tab - from the outer needle cap (See Figure D).

-needle straight onto the Pen and twist the needle on until it is tight (See Figure E).
+Push the capped needle straight onto the Pen and twist the needle on until it is tight (See Figure E).